sheldrake/PM/templates/template-jobpost-header-footer.md

 We are looking for passionate people interested in going beyond the scope of a single narrow job position and happy to help on multiple fronts.
 We are a distributed, multidisciplinary, self-organizing team, and we recommend you to apply to this opening only if you are a person who will wholeheartedly enjoy:

 - Always learning.
 Flexibility is key;
-- Finding your way in a complex environment;
+- Finding your way in a complex environment.
+Pushing beyond comfort zone(s);
-- Getting stuff done and demonstrate results through metrics;
+- Getting stuff done and demonstrating results through metrics;
 - Facing the challenge(s) of creating complex products;
-- Pushing beyond comfort zone(s).
-- Helping to lead a global movement and make a dent in the Universe.
+- Helping to lead a global movement and making a dent in the Universe.

-## Still There?
+## Still Here?

 Awesome!
 If you are looking for an entry point in the emerging blockchain industry and a chance to learn new technologies enriching your software development skills as a whole, this is it!

-The project we are working on have the potential to change the way ideas, thoughts and experiences are shared and stored on the Internet, by combining cutting edge peer-to-peer technologies such as Ethereum and the Inter Planetary File System (IPFS).
+By combining blockchain technologies such as [Ethereum](https://ethereum.org/) and the [Inter Planetary File System](https://ipfs.io/) (IPFS), [AKASHA](https://akasha.world/) has the potential to change the way ideas, thoughts and experiences are shared and stored on the Internet.
 You can learn more about our adventure so far and our plans moving forward on [our blog](https://blog.akasha.world/).

 ## Job Description